mic159/zmusic-ng/README.md

 ## Configuration
 ### Frontend

 The frontend should be relatively straight forward to customize.
-Change the title of the project in `frontend/index.html`, and change the default randomly selected search queries in `frontend/js/app.js`.
+Change the title of the project in `zmusic/frontend/index.html`, and change the default randomly selected search queries in `zmusic/frontend/js/app.js`.
 A more comprehensible configuration system might be implemented at some point, but these two tweaks are easy enough that for now it will suffice.

 ### <a name="backendconfig"></a>Backend

-The backend is configured by modifying the entries in `backend/app.cfg`.
+The backend is configured by modifying the entries in `zmusic/app.cfg`.
 Valid configuration options are:

 * SQLAlchemy keys: The keys listed [on the Flask-SQLAlchemy configuration page](http://packages.python.org/Flask-SQLAlchemy/config.html), with `SQLALCHEMY_DATABASE_URI` being of particular note.
 * Flask keys: The keys listed [on the Flask configuration page](http://flask.pocoo.org/docs/config/#builtin-configuration-values).
 Be sure to change `SECRET_KEY` and set `DEBUG` to `False` for deployment.
-* `STATIC_PATH`: The relative path of the frontend directory from the backend directory.
-The way this package is shipped, the default value of `../frontend` is best.
 * `MUSIC_PATH`: The path of a directory tree containing music files you'd like to be served.
 * `ACCEL_STATIC_PREFIX`: By default `False`, but if set to a path, this path is used as a prefix for fetching static files via nginx's `X-Accel-Redirect`. nginx must be configured correctly for this to work.
 * `ACCEL_MUSIC_PREFIX`:  By default `False`, but if set to a path, this path is used as a prefix for fetching music files via nginx's `X-Accel-Redirect`. nginx must be configured correctly for this to work.